-Emily Falls is a serene hidden gem in Peel Forest, just a short drive from Timaru.
-You'll start your adventure along a moderately challenging 2 km return trail that leads through lush native flora and over stream crossings.
-The enchanting 13-meter waterfall awaits you, perfect for appreciating nature's beauty.
-Bring sturdy footwear and some snacks for the journey.
-Want to explore more about nearby attractions that enhance your visit?
-Keep going to discover the possibilities!
+Emily Falls is a captivating hidden treasure nestled in Peel Forest, just a scenic drive from Timaru, New Zealand.
+Embark on a rewarding adventure along a moderately challenging 2 km return trail, winding through vibrant native bush and across gentle stream crossings.
+The mesmerizing waterfall at the journey’s end offers a peaceful escape into nature’s embrace.
+Pack sturdy footwear and a few snacks to fuel your exploration.
+Curious about nearby attractions to complement your visit?
+Read on to uncover more!

-- Emily Falls is a stunning 13-meter waterfall located in the tranquil Peel Forest Park near Timaru.
+- Emily Falls is a beautiful waterfall tucked away in the serene Peel Forest Park Scenic Reserve near Timaru.

-- The 2 km return trail to the falls is classified as moderate, featuring stream crossings and muddy areas.
+- The 2 km return trail to the falls is rated as moderate, with stream crossings and occasional muddy patches to navigate.

-- Visitors can enjoy a peaceful pool at the base of the falls, perfect for relaxation and appreciation of nature.
+- Visitors can relax by a tranquil pool at the base of the falls, ideal for soaking in the peaceful ambiance.

-- Nearby attractions include Caroline Bay, Timaru Botanic Gardens, and Aigantighe Art Gallery, enhancing the overall experience of the area.
+- Nearby attractions like Caroline Bay, Timaru Botanic Gardens, and Aigantighe Art Gallery add depth to your regional exploration.

 The Track to Emily Falls